skyprincegamer/oxy_bars/README.md

  ENJOY!

 > [!WARNING]
-> Confirmed to work Fedora Linux 42.
-It should work for other Linux distros
+> Guranteed to work on Fedora Linux 42.
+It should work for other Linux distros as well
 > .
-May or may not work on other platforms.
+May or may not work on other operating systems.